sindresorhus/Gifski/readme.md

 Gifski supports all the video formats that macOS supports (`.mp4` or `.mov` with H264, HEVC, ProRes, etc).
 The [QuickTime Animation format](https://en.wikipedia.org/wiki/QuickTime_Animation) is not supported.
 Use [ProRes 4444 XQ](https://en.wikipedia.org/wiki/Apple_ProRes) instead.
 It's more efficient, more widely supported, and like QuickTime Animation, it also supports alpha channel.

+Gifski has a bunch of settings like changing dimensions, speed, frame rate, quality, looping, and more.

 **[Blog post](https://blog.sindresorhus.com/gifski-972692460aa5)** &nbsp;&nbsp; **[Product Hunt](https://www.producthunt.com/posts/gifski-2)**

 ## Download